OdilovMM/multi-seller-commerce-backend/README.md

-﻿# multi-seller-commerce-backend
-Multi-Seller Commerce Backend

-Overview
+Overview of the Repository

-This is a Node.js backend for a multi-vendor e-commerce platform.
-It enables sellers to list products, customers to place orders, and admins to manage the system.
-The backend is built using Express.js and MongoDB, with authentication, product management, order processing, and payment handling.
+The repository OdilovMM/multi-seller-commerce-backend contains the backend codebase for a multi-vendor e-commerce platform.
+This backend enables sellers to list products, customers to place orders, and administrators to manage the system.
+It is built using Node.js with Express.js and utilizes MongoDB for data storage.
+GITHUB.COM

-Features
+Key Features

-User authentication (Admin, Seller, Customer)
+User Authentication: Supports roles for Admin, Seller, and Customer, ensuring secure access control.

-Product management with multiple variations
+Product Management: Allows sellers to manage products with multiple variations.

-Order management and tracking
+Order Management: Facilitates order processing and tracking.

-Payment processing integration
+Payment Processing: Integrates payment gateways for seamless transactions.

-Reviews and ratings
+Reviews and Ratings: Enables customers to provide feedback on products.

-Category and subcategory support

-Tech Stack

-Backend: Node.js, Express.js
+Category Support: Organizes products into categories and subcategories for better navigation.
+Technologies Used

+Backend Framework: Node.js with Express.js.
-Database: MongoDB, Mongoose
+Database: MongoDB, managed through Mongoose.

-Authentication: JWT (JSON Web Token)
+Authentication: JSON Web Tokens (JWT) for secure user sessions.

-File Uploads: express-fileupload
+File Uploads: Handled by express-fileupload middleware.

-Payment Gateway: (Specify if applicable, e.g., Stripe, PayPal)

-Installation

-Prerequisites

-Ensure you have the following installed:

-Node.js

-MongoDB

-Steps to Install
+Getting Started

+To set up the project locally, follow these steps:

-# Clone the repository
+Clone the Repository:
+bash
+Copy
+Edit
 git clone https://github.com/OdilovMM/multi-seller-commerce-backend.git
+GITHUB.COM

-# Navigate to the project directory
+Navigate to the Project Directory: bash
+Copy
+Edit
 cd multi-seller-commerce-backend

-# Install dependencies
+Install Dependencies:
+bash
+Copy
+Edit
 npm install

-# Create a .env file and configure environment variables
+Set Up Environment Variables: Create a .env file in the root directory and define the following variables: ini
-cp .env.example .env

-Running the Project

-Start the Development Server

-npm run dev
+Copy
+Edit
+PORT=3000
+MONGODB_URI=your_mongodb_connection_string
+JWT_SECRET=your_secret_key

-Start the Production Server
+Start the Server:
+bash
+Copy
+Edit
 npm start

-API Endpoints

-Authentication

-POST /api/auth/register - Register a new user

-POST /api/auth/login - Login user

-Products

-POST /api/products - Create a new product (Seller only)

-GET /api/products - Retrieve all products

-GET /api/products/:id - Get product by ID

-PUT /api/products/:id - Update a product (Seller only)

-DELETE /api/products/:id - Delete a product (Seller only)

-Orders

-POST /api/orders - Place an order

-GET /api/orders/:id - Get order details

-PUT /api/orders/:id/status - Update order status (Admin only)

-Reviews

-POST /api/reviews - Add a review

-GET /api/reviews/:productId - Get product reviews

-Environment Variables

-Create a .env file in the root directory and add the following variables:

-PORT=5000
-MONGO_URI=your_mongodb_connection_string
-JWT_SECRET=your_jwt_secret
+The server will run on the port specified in the .env file (default is 3000).
+Project Structure

+The project's structure is organized as follows:

+pgsql
+Copy
+Edit
+multi-seller-commerce-backend/
+├── controllers/
+├── models/
+├── routes/
+├── utils/
+├── .eslintrc.json
+├── .gitignore
+├── .prettierrc
+├── README.md
+├── app.js
+├── package-lock.json
+├── package.json
+└── server.js
+controllers/: Contains logic for handling requests and responses. models/: Defines Mongoose schemas and models for data entities. routes/: Manages API endpoints and routing. utils/: Holds utility functions and middleware. app.js: Initializes the Express application. server.js: Starts the server and listens on the specified port.
 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+To contribute:

+Fork the repository.
+Create a new branch: git checkout -b feature-branch-name.
+Make your changes and commit them: git commit -m 'Add new feature'.
+Push to the branch: git push origin feature-branch-name.
+Submit a pull request detailing your changes.
 License

 This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgements

+Special thanks to the open-source community and the contributors who have made this project possible.

+For more information, visit the live application and the frontend repository.